 Beth Charlebois is Associate Professor of English at St. Mary's College of Maryland, the designated public honors college of the State of Maryland, where she teaches Shakespeare and Renaissance drama.
 Her work, both in the classroom and in print, focuses on performance and interpretation.
 Professor Charlebois began her work with Chicago Shakespeare's Education Department in 1995 while a graduate student at Northwestern University, where she earned her PhD in English literature in 2000.
 Her Pre•Amble talk on Antony and Cleopatra in 1999 was the first one of its kind offered by CST, and she has continued to help develop and expand the program since she relocated to Maryland.

 Sara B.T.
-Thiel is a Visiting Assistant Professor of Theatre Arts at the University of Pittsburgh where she teaches theatre history, early modern race studies, and the drama of Shakespeare’s contemporaries.
+Thiel is the Public Humanities Manager at Chicago Shakespeare Theater and a scholar of Shakespeare in performance.
 She is currently writing a book on performances of pregnancy by boy actors in early-seventeenth-century London.
 Her recent essay, “Performing Blackface Pregnancy at the Stuart Court: The Masque of Blackness and Love's Mistress, or the Queen's Masque,” (Renaissance Drama, 2017) recovers the Stuart Queen’s influence on early modern dramaturgy and performances of gestation in Stuart England.
 She also researches and publishes on contemporary adaptations of Shakespeare.
-Sara is a director and dramaturg; she holds a PhD in Theatre Studies from the University of Illinois, Urbana-Champaign.
+Previously, Sara taught theatre history, early modern race studies, and the drama of Shakespeare’s contemporaries at the University of Pittsburgh.
+She holds a PhD in Theatre Studies from the University of Illinois, Urbana-Champaign.